 Finding people who have overcome this situation can guide you through it.
-Try to connect with people who are successfully living a happy married life even after knowing about their bisexual husband in their straight relationship.
+Try to connect with people who are successfully living a happy married life even after knowing about their bisexual husbands in their straight relationships.

 Their experiences will come in handy.

 If you think of getting separated from your spouse, you should not make a mess out of it.
 Even if it is the end, make it good.
 If you accept the situation for what it is, it will be easier to move on and lead a peaceful life.